-The legend of Xuanwu goes something like this: he was born a mortal, either a prince or a butcher, but rejected his calling to devoutly study Taoism.
-While on the pathway to enlightenment he is told to cleanse himself of worldly sin and impurity—in one telling, for having eaten meat, and in the other for killing animals without remorse—and removes his own organs to wash them in the river in a supernatural demonstration of piety.
-The river is stained black as his intestines are transformed into a snake and his stomach turns into a turtle.
-Both take on monstrous supernatural qualities and terrorize the local populace—but having achieved immortality Xuanwu battles and successful subdues them both.
-The turtle and snake then become his willing allies, a story not unlike what happens with the goddess Mazu 媽祖 and her two demonic companions, With-the-Wind Ear 順風耳 and Thousand-Mile Eye 千里眼.
+The legend of Xuan Wu goes something like this: he was born a mortal, either a prince or a butcher, but rejected his calling to devoutly study Taoism.
+While on the pathway to enlightenment he is told, presumably by the gods, to cleanse himself of worldly sin and impurity—in one telling, for having eaten meat, and in the other for killing animals without remorse.
+In a moving demonstration of piety he slices himself open and washes his own organs in a river, staining it black in the process.
+His intestines transform into a monstrous snake and his stomach turns into a demonic turtle.
+Both creatures escape to terrorize the local populace—but having achieved immortality, Xuan Wu charges into battle and vanquishes them both.
+Subdued, the turtle and snake then become his willing allies, a story not unlike what happens with the goddess Mazu 媽祖 and her two demonic companions, With-the-Wind Ear 順風耳 and Thousand-Mile Eye 千里眼.

-The ground floor of Hengwen Temple features an iconic depiction of a snake wrapped around a turtle also known as Xuanwu 玄武—exactly the same as the deity, confusingly enough—although some sources refer to it as the Guīshé 龜蛇 (“Turtle Snake”), Xuánguī 玄龜 (dark turtle), or Wūguī 烏龜 (“Black Turtle”).
+The ground floor of Hengwen Temple features an iconic depiction of a snake wrapped around a turtle also known as Xuan Wu—exactly the same name as the deity himself, confusingly enough—although some sources refer to it as the Guīshé 龜蛇 (“Turtle Snake”), Xuánguī 玄龜 (“Dark Turtle”), or Wūguī 烏龜 (“Black Turtle”).
 In English it is generally known as the Black Tortoise and it is one of the Four Symbols 四象, a set of mythological beasts representing the seasons in traditional Chinese astronomy.
-Xuanwu represents the cardinal direction of north and the season of winter.
-A lengthy placard in front of the statue explains that you can circle it three times and touch various parts of the entwined animals for what I would assume is good luck.
+Xuan Wu (the mythical turtle and snake) represents the northerly cardinal direction and the season of winter—which should explain another variation on the name of Xuan Wu (the deity), which is sometimes prefixed with Běijí 北極, “North Pole”).
+A lengthy placard in front of the statue explains that you can circle it three times and touch various parts of the entwined animals for what I would assume is good fortune.

 The topmost chamber in the main temple is mostly Buddhist in nature.
-This may seem strange given that it is a temple devoted to a Taoist deity but Chinese folk religion in Taiwan isn’t exclusionary in practice and I’m guessing that pretty much nobody thinks twice about it.
-Here I captured photos of Jìgōng 濟公, the drunken monk; Wéituó 韋馱, a Mahayana bodhisattva generally referred to as Skanda in English; and several of the 18 Arhats 十八羅漢 off to one side.
+This may seem strange given that it is a temple devoted to a Taoist deity but Chinese folk religion in Taiwan blurs various faiths into a folksy, syncretic blend of influences.
+It’s a safe bet that nobody patronizing this temple thinks twice about the differing origins of the various statues and symbols adorning each altar.
+Here I captured photos of Jì Gōng 濟公, the drunken monk; Wéi Tuó 韋馱, a Mahayana bodhisattva generally referred to as Skanda in English; and several of the 18 Arhats 十八羅漢 off to one side.

 The body of the god is cramped and musty but not without a certain vintage charm—the interior design definitely shows its 1960s roots here!
-Four levels are open to the public, each containing a small shrine, a large extruded inscription, and murals depicting stories from the life of Xuanwu (or perhaps Taoist tales in general, I can’t be sure).
+Four levels are open to the public, each containing a small shrine, a large extruded inscription, and murals depicting stories from the life of Xuan Wu (or perhaps Taoist tales in general; I’m not nearly enough of an expert to say one way or another).
 The inscriptions on the second to fourth level are Hàorántīng 浩然廳, Cíhuìlóu 慈惠樓, and Chǎndàoyuàn 闡道院.
 Beyond the fourth level is a locked metal gate with a moulded frame bearing several inscriptions: Zhōngzhèng Gate 中正門 (the main entrance, I suppose) as well as several other passages that I couldn’t make out, “awe-inspiring”, “righteous”, and “ancient” among them.
 Hmm, a locked gate leading to what we might presume is the mind of this enormous god?
 Consider my curiosity extremely piqued.

 On my way out of the temple I noticed a billboard with many photos posted from past events.
 Taking a closer look, one of these events revolves around knife ladder climbing, which is pretty much what it sounds like.
 Challengers scale a tower with a ladder made of 108 knives after performing various rituals of protection and fortification, hopefully without mishap.
 I wonder if the winners gain access to the locked room inside the body of Xuanwu?
 Curiously, Hengwen Temple also practices a boat-burning ritual known as Shāo Wángchuán 燒王船 despite being nowhere near the sea.
 This ritual is more famously associated with Donggang 東港 in the far south of Pingtung 屏東.